(137) Gifts and celebrations of Christmas. Queen Victoria, and never saying "Never again" (Well, not to an Avatar, at any rate!)

 I told him that it means the Hindu incarnation of a deity in human form.

 Although this is the classic meaning, it can also refer to the visible manifestation or embodiment of an abstract concept or archetype or to any outstanding personality or event.
+The word is of Sanskrit origin – avatara a going down, from avatarati he descends, from ava down and tarati he passes over.

 On May 20th 1992, another Cornhill man, Russell Eley, wanted to show Preston up as someone who had welshed.
 He asked me, in front of Preston and others, to detail the bet of the previous year.
 I said that it had been about the meaning of atavism.

-Then Matthew Barnes, like Fortesque, asked me what the word ‘avatar’ meant.
+Then Matthew Barnes, just like John Fortesque, asked me what the word ‘avatar’ meant.
 I told him it was the Hindu incarnation of a God in physical form and the God has taken up human form to perform a specific task for mankind, usually as a sacrifice.
 Avatar - God in Human Form - YouTube

 It may be that both Fortesque and Barnes had been prompted by a reference to Gorbachev as an avatar that I had made in a letter published in the British Chess Federation newsletter in early 1991.
 I had been replying to criticism of my breaking an embargo placed by the world chess federation by my participation in a chess event in Johannesburg the previous year.

 Both men had seen it when I had produced a copy in the office during a debate on sanctions against the Apartheid government, sanctions with which I did not agree.
-I was not sure just what drew me to refer to him as such when writing that letter.
+I was not quite sure just what drew me to refer to him as such when writing that letter.

 Indeed, I myself had been uncertain of the precise meaning of the word, and looked it up only after the letter appeared in print (!)